rgrove/textual-sulaco/README.md

 Succinct Textual Style
 ======================

 Succinct is a solarized dark theme for the Textual IRC client based on the [Colloquy theme](https://github.com/TempSpas/succinct-for-colloquy).
 It's currently built off of the Sulaco dark theme.
-The theme is still in beta, as there are many tweaks I do not know how to do in Textual.
+The theme is still in beta.

 <!-- ![Screenshot](http://pie.gd/i/141030x3xzz.png) -->